 “I would like to live with people with similar beliefs and way of life.
 I would not like to live in a party house”

-Closer look at our user’s experience
+Closer look at user experience

-Methods: experience map, user flow
+Methods: user journey, user flow

 3.3 Iterative evolution Top